OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 extensions or modifications:

 * Operator Requirements:
-    * REQ-BIDIR: SIMAP must provide a mechanism to model bidirectional links
-    * REQ-MULTI-POINT: SIMAP must provide a mechanism to model multipoint links
-    * REQ-MULTI-DOMAIN: SIMAP must provide a mechanism to model links between networks
-    * REQ-SUBNETWORK: SIMAP must provide a mechanism to model network decomposition into sub-networks

-    * REQ-PROG-OPEN-MODEL: Open and programmable SIMAP.
+    * REQ-PROG-OPEN-MODEL: Open and programmable SIMAP.Gap: what-if and snapshots part.
     * REQ-STD-API-BASED: Standard based SIMAP models and APIs, for multi-vendor support.
-    * REQ-GRAPH-TRAVERSAL: Topology graph traversal
+Gap: links are entities, adding linkedTo relations would help
     * REQ-SNAPSHOT: Network snapshot topology.
     * REQ-POTENTIAL: Potential new network topology.
-    * REQ-SEMANTIC: Network topology semantics
+    * REQ-SEMANTIC: Network topology semantics.
+Gap: some semantic missing.
     * REQ-EXTENSIBLE: Extensible via metadata
     * REQ-PLUG: SIMAP must be pluggable
-    * REQ-SHARED: Share nodes, links, and termination points between different networks.
+    * REQ-BIDIR: SIMAP must provide a mechanism to model bidirectional links.
+Gap: complex
+    * REQ-MULTI-POINT: SIMAP must provide a mechanism to model multipoint links.
+Gap: complex
+    * REQ-MULTI-DOMAIN: SIMAP must provide a mechanism to model links between networks
+    * REQ-SUBNETWORK: SIMAP must provide a mechanism to model network decomposition into sub-networks
-    * REQ-SUPPORTING: SIMAP must provide a mechanism to model supporting relationships between different types of topological entities (e.g., a termination point is supported by the node)
+    * REQ-SUPPORTING: SIMAP must provide a mechanism to model supporting relationships between different types of topological entities (e.g., a termination point is supported by the node).
+Gap: between different types
     * REQ-STATUS: Links and nodes that are down must appear in the topology.
+Gap: optionally if status is in SIMAP, we need to model it

 * Design Requirements:
+    * REQ-TOPO-ONLY: SIMAP should contain only topological information.
-    * REQ-PROPERTIES: SIMAP entities should mainly contain properties used to identify topological entities at different layers, identify their roles, and topological relationships between them."
+    * REQ-PROPERTIES: SIMAP entities should mainly contain properties used to identify topological entities at different layers, identify their roles, and topological relationships between them.
     * REQ-RELATIONSHIPS: SIMAP should contain all topological relationships inside each layer or between the layers (underlay/overlay)
     * REQ-TEMPO-HISTO: Must support geo-spatial, temporal, and historical data.

+## Requirements to keep in mind when modelling gaps

+Qny extensions/modifications must keep the original RFC8345 approach as simple as possible and fully generic and technology and layer agnostic.
+The following requirements are already supported in RFC8345, but we must keep them in mind when proposing implementation solutions for gaps, as they are applicable to how we model the extensions / changes:

+* Operator Requirements:
+    * REQ-BASIC-MODEL-SUPPORT: Basic model with network, node, link, and termination point entity types.
+    * REQ-LAYERED-MODEL: Topology layers from physical layer up to service layer.
+    * REQ-COMMON-API: Common SIMAP models and APIs, for multi domain.
+    * REQ-LIVE: Live network topology.
+    * REQ-LAYER-NAVIGATE: Navigation inside the topology layer and between the topology layers

+* Design Requirements:
+    * REQ-TOPO-ONLY: SIMAP should contain only topological information.

 * Architectural Requirements:
     * REQ-USABILITY: The SIMAP API must be simple and easy to integrate with the client applications.
-This requirement means that any extensions/modifications must keep the original RFC8345 approach as simple as possible and fully generic and technology and layer agnostic.

-## Requirements to keep in mind when modelling gaps

-The following requirements are already supported in RFC8345, but we must keep them in mind when proposing implementation solutions for gaps.
+This requirement is supported for the unidirectional and point2point networks.

 ## Requirements for further analysis